Moinee Foundation: Quiz Academy

-School-In-A-Box:
+School-In-A-Box

 As of July 2022, there are 833 million active internet users in India which comprise 59.28% of the population.

 There are still plenty of rural & tribal areas in the country where the internet hardly exists.
 Other than the part of accessibility, the internet isn't a safe environment for a young mind to be in, likely a distraction.
 Spaces where the internet is well available for people to use often end up distracting them with other vast content available on the net itself.
-According to a study in 2021 by National Commission for Protecting Child Rights says that out of 3400 school-going children, 42.9% of students have confessed to having a social media account.
-This is because many people regardless of age still do not have clear guidance on how to use the internet for their learning & skill-building.
+According to a study in 2021 by the National Commission for Protecting Child Rights says that out of 3400 school-going children, 42.9% of students have confessed to having a social media account.
+This is because many people regardless of age still do not have clear guidance on how to use the Internet for their learning & skill-building.

 Seeing the rise in this problem Moinee Foundation came up with the idea of 'School-In-A-Box', an offline learning server with the best of internet learning materials that provides its own WiFi hotspot network which one can easily connect to any WiFi supporting devices and access the contents of the server.
 It promotes self-learning and skill development opportunities for schools and communities.
 SIAB has been set up pan India in the form of e-libraries and community learning centres apart from being used as a smart class system in schools.

 School-in-a-box is easy to use, made in the local language of the area, and creates a whole ecosystem of a smart class.
 It doesn't require internet, electricity, or any high maintenance and can be used by both teachers and students to set up a digital classroom in a few minutes.

-Currently around 344 servers have been installed in schools, 11 Community Learning Areas, 2 in mobile movable versions of CLCs known as Learning on Wheels, & two in tribal area hostels.
-The first version of the box was installed as e-libraries for communities in areas like Dantewada, Jhalawar, Madhya Pradesh, Sawai Madhopur, and many more.
-Another one was installed in the central jail of Dantewada under a self-learning and skill development program for the inmates.
+Currently, around 344 servers have been installed in schools, 11 Community Learning Areas, 2 in mobile movable versions of CLCs known as Learning on Wheels, & two in tribal area hostels.
+The first version of the box was installed as an e-library for communities in areas like Dantewada, Jhalawar, Madhya Pradesh, Sawai Madhopur, and many more.
+Another was installed in the central jail of Dantewada under a self-learning and skill development program for the inmates.

-Currently available in 8 languages like Marathi, Hindi, English, Gujarati, Kannada, Bangla, Tamil & Odia for a better understanding of the content for the learners.
+Currently available in 8 languages: Marathi, Hindi, English, Gujarati, Kannada, Bangla, Tamil & Odia for a better understanding of the content for the learners.